AnthonyDiGirolamo/anthonydigirolamo.github.com/source/_posts/2011-09-21-octopress-category-listing.markdown

 ---

-While setting up my side bar for this site I wanted to easily list all categories on my site.
-Unfortunately, this is non-trivial from what I learned by skimming the, Octopress, Jekyll and Liquid docs.
+While setting up my side bar for this site I wanted to easily list all categories from all posts.
+Unfortunately, this is non-trivial from what I learned by skimming the Octopress, Jekyll, and Liquid docs.
 Fortunately, there is an easy fix.
 Here are the diffs of the changes I made:

 {% include_code lang:diff category_generator.diff %}